TudbuT/spl/README.md

   It sure does look like it, doesn't it? `swap` swaps the topmost two values on the stack. `a b -> b a`.
 That means we are actually calling to our iterator.
-  The closure and the iterator are swapped before the call is made. `swap:map` is a more concise way of writing `swap _:map`.
-The underscore is used as a placeholder for the topmost value of the stack when making method calls, because `swap :map` would try to call map on an empty expression.
+  The closure and the iterator are swapped before the call is made. `swap:map` is a more concise way of writing `swap :map`.

   The map function on the iterator (which is available through `:iter` on most collection constructs) is used to apply a function to all items in the